VISHWAS-c-dot/SMART-DOOR-LOCKING-AND-OPENING-SYSTEM/README.md

 if you have any doubt fell free to mail me @ <pre><code>vishwas@varzsecurity.com</code></pre>

-created with love by VARZ security members.
+created with the intension to help the needy.